jlbirccyn/bcosv/README.md

-# bcosv
+# Description

-Dépot des projets du Boot camp OSV du 27 au 29 Avril 2016.
+This repository has been created during the Boot camp OSV from April 27 to 29  2016.